xixi52/Wooclap_Bot/README.md

 # Wooclap_Bot
-A simple user spammer for wooclap
+A simple user spammer has an educational purpose for wooclap